 - Information about managing their medical care

-Once CMS approves, we will send the letter to the member.
+Once CMS approves, we send the letter to the member.

 MA organizations are subject to additional reporting requirements.
 We may request data from our contracted care providers.
 This data is due by 11:59 p.m.
-Pacific Time on the date of the reporting deadline that we establish.
+PT on our established reporting deadline.

 Some measures are reported annually, while others are reported quarterly or semi-annually.
 This includes, but is not limited to: